 Martelle is a tiny city located in the state of Iowa.
 With a population of 247 people and just one neighborhood, Martelle is the 425th largest community in Iowa.
-Martelle has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Martelle has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Martelle real estate is some of the most expensive in Iowa, although Martelle house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Martelle is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Martelle is a city of professionals, managers, and transportation and shipping workers.
-There are especially a lot of people living in Martelle who work in management occupations (19.82%), healthcare (11.71%), and teaching (10.36%).
+Overall, Martelle is a city of managers, professionals, and construction workers and builders.
+There are especially a lot of people living in Martelle who work in management occupations (22.12%), healthcare (13.36%), and maintenance occupations (9.68%).

 Being a small city, Martelle does not have a public transit system used by locals to get to and from work.

-The per capita income in Martelle in 2022 was $33,726, which is middle income relative to Iowa and the nation.
-This equates to an annual income of $134,904 for a family of four.
+The per capita income in Martelle in 2022 was $31,599, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
+This equates to an annual income of $126,396 for a family of four.
 However, Martelle contains both very wealthy and poor people as well.

+Martelle is a somewhat ethnically-diverse city.
 The people who call Martelle home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Martelle residents report their race to be White.
-Important ancestries of people in Martelle include German, English, Irish, Czech, and Scots-Irish.
+The greatest number of Martelle residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Martelle include German, English, Irish, Haitian, and Czech.

 The most common language spoken in Martelle is English.
 Other important languages spoken here include Italian and Greek.